akxsha/site/src/pages/about.md

  in the fields of cryptography and distributed compute.

 Concordance builds solutions that answer for the entire stack of web architecture, not through direct replication the design of web 2, but by first understanding the aims of the current system, and manufacturing anew according to these aims.

----->
+Concordance designs tools to free personal data siting inside a private server, owned by businesses who have the power to send that data externally, set pricing based on data they gathered without your consent, and make decisions to approve or deny you the resources and services you need because your data was processed through a biased algorithm.

 ### Vision

-We envision a web with data transparancy for users, which eliminates data leaks and makes randsomware an issue of the past.
+We envision a web with end-to-end transparancy for users, which eliminates data leaks and makes randsomware an issue of the past.
-Concordance's belives in Web3 containing offerings so superior to Web2, it would be determental for institutions not to adopt.
+Concordance's belives in creting Web3 offerings so superior to Web2, it would be determental for developers and institutions not to adopt.

 <!-----
 We challenge the blockchain community not with armchair critiques, but by entering the area and forging solutions that make the system stronger.